 You are on your own for International airfare, accommodation, meals not outlined in itinerary, traveler’s insurance, transportation from the hotel to attractions.

 You should bring your standard kit for landscape photography because the style of shooting is very much the same.
 We recommend a wide angle such as a 16-35mm, a fast prime (F1.8) such as a 20 or 24mm, and mid range zoom like a 70-200mm.
 A tripod and ball head with a remote trigger release.
 A polarizing filter and perhaps Neutral Density filter.

 I also like to carry a discreet small camera for street photography.
 I carry the Sony RX-100, but there are many others including mirrorless options.

 Ready To Go to Paris?

 I am so ready to be back in Paris, I really am not sure how I am going to be able to wait.
-Time flys though and it will be here before you know it, so don’t delay mon amis, sign up today!
+Time does fly and this workshop will be here before you know it, so don’t delay mon amis, sign up today!